-We've spoken to three-time Norseman Xtreme Triathlon winner, Allan Hovda, about how he refined his hydration strategy after suffering some tough results in hot conditions and he's taken those refinements a step further during lockdown.
+We've spoken to three-time Norseman Xtreme Triathlon winner, Allan Hovda, about how he refined his hydration strategy after suffering some tough results in hot conditions in the past and he's taken those refinements a step further during lockdown.

-Allan has been using the time on his indoor trainer to follow the guidelines and use Asker Jeukendrup's spreadsheet in our blog how to measure your sweat rate and improve your hydration strategy.
+Allan has been using the time on his indoor trainer to measure his sweat rate data by following the advice in our blog: how to measure your sweat rate and improve your hydration strategy.

 Allan has kindly taken the time to detail his sweat rate testing process for us and outlined what he's learned...

 Hi Allan, could you start by reminding us how you previously approached your hydration strategy for races?

 I had been drinking to thirst for many years after I started triathlon in 2009.
 I became more certain that it was correct after reading the book Waterlogged by Tim Noakes.

 In theory, it worked great for me.
 But that's only if I count the races with either short duration or very cold weather.

 In hot conditions, I failed again and again.
 I started to believe that I just wasn't good in the heat, instead of looking at possible changeable reasons why I underperformed.

 Credit: Allan Hovda ©